What to expect from a palliative homecare plan

 Palliative home care can involve:

-• Assistance with personal care – bathing, dressing and using the toilet etc.
+• Assistance with personal care such as bathing, dressing, using the toilet, etc.

 • Help with taking or administering medication